NBA Draft

 Kingston Flemings' undeniable excellence as a freshman lead guard, thriving both on and off the ball, all while performing in a regimented environment under Kelvin Sampson, is indicative of NBA stardom.

 Kingston Flemings played all 4 years of his high-school career at William J. Brennan HS in San Antonio, Texas.
 He finished his senior season as Gatorade Player of the Year for the state of Texas, while leading Brennan to a 33-3 record and the Class 6A state semifinals for a second straight season.
-Flemings was the highest ranked player in his state, the 4th highest at his position & ranked 15th overall by RSCI...yet somehow, there was very little national buzz regarding his NBA prospecthood at the beginning of the NCAA season.
+Flemings was the highest ranked player in his state, the 4th highest at his position and ranked 15th overall by RSCI...yet somehow, there was very little national buzz regarding his NBA prospecthood at the beginning of the NCAA season.

 Maybe Flemings flew under the radar due to competing in Puma’s Pro16 AAU Circuit instead of the more heavily scouted EYBL/Adidas/UAA circuits.
 Perhaps it had something to do with him electing to play for a program that very rarely entrusts freshmen to see the floor, much less run the offense.